-On the 20th May 2022 the Department for Education (DfE) published the updated 'Keeping children safe in education' (KCSIE) guidance ready for implementation from the 1st September 2022.
-Schools and Colleges must comply with KCSIE 2021 until that date.
+On the 20th May 2022 and updated on 1st September 2022, the Department for Education (DfE) published the updated 'Keeping children safe in education' (KCSIE) guidance ready for implementation from the 1st September 2022.
+Schools and Colleges were required to comply with KCSIE 2021 until the 1st September 2022.